People acquire the infection by consuming contaminated water or food or by having contact with infected people or animals.

 Adequate sanitation and hand washing can help prevent spread of the infection, as can boiling water before drinking it.

 Healthy people often recover on their own, but they may require treatment with an antiparasitic drug.

-People with AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more or a weakened immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more may continue to have diarrhea even when they are treated with an antiparasitic drug.
+People with AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more or a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more may continue to have diarrhea even after they have been treated with an antiparasitic drug.

 (See also Overview of Parasitic Infections Overview of Parasitic Infections A parasite is an organism that lives on or inside another organism (the host) and benefits (for example, by getting nutrients) from the host at the host's expense.
 Although this definition actually... read more .)

 Cryptosporidium parasites are protozoa that infect people and many kinds of animals throughout the world.